 Like I said, the concept of this book was interesting to me.
 Gray Marshall has a talent for magic– no, I’m sorry, magick— which lands him a spot at Merlin College.
 During his time there, a mysterious, late-night outing with classmates leaves some students dead, so Gray is sent away from the school.
 Enter Sophie Callender, not magical but highly educated, who is drawn to Gray.
 Gray is studying over the summer with Sophie’s professor father and the two end up thrust together, trying to figure out the mystery behind the late-night outing and the deaths.
 You’re interested now, right?

 Unfortunately, the story takes too long to pick up its pace.
 The plot moves slow because the writing is trying too hard– it’s monotonous.
 The world building is nonexistent, so as a reader, it feels like you’re flailing around trying to figure out where you are and where you’re going without any guidance from the story.
 When it comes to fantasy, the world building needs to be done right and The Midnight Queen missed the mark.

 I will give it some points for having a cool cover, though.

-I received a free e-ARC of Halloween Carnival Volume 2 from Netgalley in exchange for an honest review.
+I received a free copy of The Midnight Queen from Blogging for Books in exchange for an honest review.